Tom Bratrud

 2024.
 The Exurban Timespace: Spatiotemporal Decompression among Urban-Rural Migrants in Norway.
 In Astrid Marie Holand (ed.)
 Time in our Times: Stretching Contemporary Understandings of Time.
 Berlin: De Gruyter, 207-224. https://doi.org/10.1515/9783111428970-009

 2024.
-Pentecostalisation as Social Reform in Vanuatu: The Case of the 2014 Malekula Revival.
-In Marie Durand, Monika Stern & Eric Wittersheim (eds).
+Pentecostalisation as Social Reform in Vanuatu.
+In Marie Durand, Monika Stern and Eric Wittersheim (eds).
 Le Vanuatu dans tous ses états: Histoire et anthropologie.
 Paris: Presses de l'Inalco, 301-323.

-2022. [co-authored with Thorgeir Kolshus] Frihetsbalansen.
+2022. [with Thorgeir S. Kolshus] Frihetsbalansen.
 In Charlotte Lundgren (ed).
 Psykisk oppvekst: Barn og unges psykiske helse fra 0-25 år.
 Oslo: The Norwegian Council for Mental Health.

 2021.
 Asserting Land, Estranging Kin: On Competing Relations of Dependence in Vanuatu.
 Oceania 91(2): 280-295. https://doi.org/10.1002/ocea.5305